IlyaKozlov1991/Repository-for-practice-29-07-22/Markdown tutorial.md

 Test of new branch funcrion.
 Here is some text which will not be present in Master branch.

 For example we have an idea, but not sure in it.
-We can type or cod here and keep it.
+We can type our code here and keep it.